spetca/how-to-riscv/README.md

 # RISC V For Absolute idiots

-I have no clue what I'm doing but lets build a RISC-V core off [this documentation](https://passlab.github.io/CSE564/notes/lecture08_RISCV_Impl.pdf).
+I have no clue what I'm doing, but lets build a RISC-V core off [this documentation](https://passlab.github.io/CSE564/notes/lecture08_RISCV_Impl.pdf).

 ## TODO